-- James Liang Director of the China Program, Stanford Center on Global Poverty and Development
+- James Liang Director of the China Program, Stanford King Center on Global Development

 - Senior Fellow, Stanford Institute for Economic Policy Research (SIEPR)

-Hongbin Li is the James Liang Director of the China Program at the Stanford Center on Global Poverty and Development, and a Senior Fellow of Stanford Institute for Economic Policy Research (SIEPR).
-Hongbin Li obtained Ph.D. in economics from Stanford University in 2001 and joined the economics department of the Chinese University of Hong Kong (CUHK), where he became full professor in 2007.
+Hongbin Li is the James Liang Director of the China Program at the Stanford King Center on Global Development, and a Senior Fellow of Stanford Institute for Economic Policy Research (SIEPR).
+Hongbin obtained Ph.D. in economics from Stanford University in 2001 and joined the economics department of the Chinese University of Hong Kong (CUHK), where he became full professor in 2007.
 He was also one of the two founding directors of the Institute of Economics and Finance at the CUHK.
 He taught at Tsinghua University in Beijing 2007-2016 and was C.V.
 Starr Chair Professor of Economics in the School of Economics and Management.
-He also founded and served as the Executive Associate Director of the China Data Center at Tsinghua.
-He also co-directs the China Enterprise Survey and Data Center at Wuhan University, which conducts the China Employer-Employee Survey (CEES).
+He also founded and served as the Executive Associate Director of the China Social and Economic Data Center at Tsinghua University.
+He founded the Chinese College Student Survey (CCSS) in 2009 and the China Employer-Employee Survey (CEES) in 2014.
+Hongbin’s research has been focused on the transition and development of the Chinese economy, and the evidence-based research results have been both widely covered by media outlets and well read by policy makers around the world .
+He is currently the co-editor of the Journal of Comparative Economics.

 Development, Labor, Political Economy and Chinese Economy